top of page

 University of Arizona

 Prof. Schmidtz is an acclaimed political philosopher who serves as the Kendrick Professor of Philosophy at the University of Arizona.
-He is editor and chief of the journal Social Philosophy and Policy.
+He is editor-in-chief of the journal Social Philosophy and Policy.

 George Mason University